NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 6.md

 Then he got into the boat with them, and the wind ceased.
 They were completely astounded,

 ###### 52
 because they had not understood about the loaves.
-Instead, their hearts were hardened.Miraculous Healings
+Instead, their hearts were hardened.

+### Miraculous Healings

 ###### 53
 When they had crossed over, they came to shore at Gennesaret and anchored there.